Presented by Opera Australia

 Opera on the Beach is an open-air event.
 The venue and the stage are completely uncovered.
 The special nature of this event will be appreciated by visitors from all over the world who understand that there is a certain risk of bad weather.
 Opera Australia and Bleach* Festival is therefore committed to going ahead with a performance of Opera on the Beach even in doubtful weather conditions.

+Visitors are advised that it may rain during the performance.
 The performance will proceed if there are light, intermittent showers.
-We therefore recommend that guests bring warm and rainproof clothing.
-Please note that although umbrellas can be brought to the site, out of consideration for other members of the audience, they cannot be used during the performance.
+We recommend that guests bring warm and rainproof clothing.
+Please note that although umbrellas can be brought to the venue, out of consideration for other members of the audience, they cannot be used during the performance.\

 From the iconic Surfers Paradise beach to the sophisticated dining precincts of Main Beach and Broadbeach and out to the lush, green Hinterland, there’s a new experience waiting for you at every turn on the Gold Coast.